sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

-# DOTFILES : A hobbyist programmer's origin story
+# DOTFILES : The Origin Story of a Hobbyist Programmer

 *A five minute "lightening talk" for Code Nation's Master Course*

-## A really knackered computer...
+## A really knackered computer

 Our story begins in the summer of 2018.